About the Fellowship Program

 Success on the field is not measured by one individual's talent, but rather how a team of individuals with different skills comes together to achieve a common goal.
 Each and every day, teams seek the best talent in order to stay ahead of the curve in the ultra-competitive landscape of the Major Leagues.

 Major League Baseball understands that we must apply that same approach to our front offices in order to secure the game's next generation of leadership.
-With that in mind and while celebrating Jackie Robinson's 100th birthday in 2019, Major League Baseball is pleased to announce the 2020 Diversity Fellowship Program in order to continue to support the legacy that he created.
+With that in mind, Major League Baseball is pleased to announce the 2022 Diversity Fellowship Program.

 The MLB Diversity Fellowship Program will allow us to stay true to the ideals of equal opportunity while solidifying Major League Baseball as an organization of choice for all recent graduates, including people of color and women.